ghrcdaac/GHRC-Discover-Granules/README.md

 |____/___|____/ \____\___/  \_/  |_____|_| \_\     \____|_| \_\/_/   \_\_| \_|\___/|_____|_____|____/      |_| |_|
 ```
 # Overview
-The discover granules terraform module uses a lambda function to recursively discover files provided via HTTP/HTTPS
+The discover granules terraform module uses a lambda function to recursively discover files provided via HTTP/HTTPS, SFTP
 and S3 protocols.
-The code retrieves the granule names, ETag and Last-Modified values from the provider and stores the results as a sqlite
+The code retrieves the granule names, ETag and Last-Modified values from the provider and stores the results as a SQLite
-database file in S3.
+database file in an EFS mount point that is retrieved from the `efs_path` environment variable.
+If this is not provided
+the database will be written to a temporary directory which is not persistent.
 ETag: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag
 Last-Modified: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified

-## Supported Protocols and Limitations
+## Supported Protocols
-Currently granules can be discovered via AWS S3, HTTP/HTTPS, and SFTP protocols.
-There are some limitations such as
+ - AWS S3, HTTP/HTTPS, and SFTP
+## Limitations
-HTTP/HTTPS not supporting redirects or username and passwords.
-Additionally, SFTP does not support public/private key
+ - HTTP/HTTPS does not support redirects or username + password authentication
-authentication.

 ## Versioning
 We are following `v<major>.<minor>.<patch>` versioning convention, where: